Leogiciel/py-starter/README.md

 Starter python library project for VSCode with built-in features:
  - Preconfigured venv with linters and formatters
- - Unit tests to run in tests.py.
-They can be run in debug with the "Launch current file" debug config, or in Tests explorer tab.
+ - Unit tests to run in tests.py
  - README.md template (this one)
  - Preconfigured lint.yml for GitHub Workflow
  - Preconfigured ci.yml for Github Workflow (runs test.py unit tests)